armsultan/nginx-plus-docker-base/README.md

 ## Build Docker container

+**Note:** The Dockerfile provided in this repo can be subsituted.
+Check out [my other repo](https://github.com/armsultan/nginx-plus-dockerfiles) for other NGINX Plus Dockerfiles

  1. Copy and paste your `nginx-repo.crt` and `nginx-repo.key` into `etc/ssl/nginx` directory

  2. Build an image from your Dockerfile: